-A few days ago, power in my building went down.
-In the middle of my conference presentation.
-I had to present on my phone and Blanka, the conference moderator and organizer was manipulating my interactive presentation.
+A few days ago, the power in my building went down in the middle of my conference presentation.
+So I had to present on my phone, and Blanka, the conference moderator, and organizer manipulated my interactive presentation.

-Having people writing in the comments: “Listened to Milica before, worth waiting you guys” is priceless.
+People wrote in the comments: “Listened to Milica before, worth waiting for you guys” is priceless.
 When your colleagues from around the globe recognize you as a trainer, that’s when you start to get paid.

 ❌ Teaching comes before training, so please don’t hurry and try to skip this first crucial step.

 I hope this also helps you not to panic when the tech fails you.

 Screenshots from people who supported me during the power outage

 4th Pan-EU Conference on Digital Teaching – for KINDERGARTENS, Primera Slovenia